Standard library

 ## Sorts the given periods by starting day.

-l content list of (Period, anything of type t)
+depends on l content list of (Period, anything of type t)

 ## Splits the given period, returning one period per calendar month.
 The first